mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 2. Offline phase: An assembly strategy and a truth solving method is chosen, with which we generate the reduced basis surrogate and we prepare observables for later measurement.
 3. Online phase: Lastly, using the surrogate, we measure observables with reduced computational cost.

-Let us see, how to perform these steps using `ReducedBasis.jl`.
+Let us see, how to perform these steps using `ReducedBasis`.
 As a first application, we will explore a canonical model from quantum spin physics, the *one-dimensional XXZ chain*

 ```math